By Kate Springer

 At True North Granola, we do our part in supporting maple syrup production by using maple syrup in our products.
 After all, Vermont maple syrup and granola is a winning combination!
 Our maple syrup comes from Hidden Maple Springs in Putney Vermont, with which we are partnered.
 All of the syrup is 100% natural and organic.

 One of our granolas that is enhanced by maple syrup is the Maple-Vanilla variety.
-It comes full of flavor with vanilla extract, seeds, coconut chips, and of course, maple syrup.
-This product is newly certified organic, and, to celebrate, we are giving customers 15% off it for July.
-To use the discount, apply the code “July18.”
+It’s certified organic, and comes full of flavor with vanilla extract, seeds, coconut chips, and, of course, maple syrup.
 Our Coconut GF Organic Granola is also sweetened entirely with maple syrup.